 Red Bull has grown from a simple energy drink manufacturer to one of the most recognized brands in the world.
 It has become synonymous with sports, extreme performance, and victory.
 Red Bull is the extreme athlete of marketing, literally and figuratively.

-A few key facts about Red Bull:
+A few key statistics and facts about Red Bull:

 The reasons for Mateschitz's conservatism lie in his family background.
 He grew up in modest circumstances in the upper Murgtal in Styria.
 His outstanding success is not an isolated case in this province.
 Arnold Schwar is a compatriot, as is the tennis player Thomas Muster, who for a time topped the world rankings ahead of Boris Becker, André Agassi, and Pete Sampras.